 Psychiatric Technician (Aide)

 Entry-level professionals in the field of psychology work as psychiatric technicians or aides.
 They provide support and care to individuals with disabilities in mental health care facilities, correctional centers, psychiatric hospitals, and substance abuse centers.
-Aides can assist with day-to-day tasks such as hygiene, eating, and group activities in addition to monitoring overall wellbeing.
+Aides can assist with day-to-day tasks such as hygiene, eating, and group activities and monitor overall well-being.
 Technicians, by comparison, have more responsibilities, including administering medications, assisting with intake and discharge, and taking vital signs.

 Education requirements for this field are relatively quick to attain.
-Psychiatric aides need to only complete high school or obtain a GED and receive on-the-job training.
+Psychiatric aides need only complete high school or obtain a GED and receive on-the-job training.
 Psychiatric technicians typically need to complete a certificate program or an associate’s degree.
-These programs train students in basic nursing skills as well as clinical psychology skills.
+These programs train students in basic nursing skills and clinical psychology skills.
 Many programs require students to complete practical experiences to receive hands-on training.

 This is a growing field because of the large aging population in the US.
-The Bureau of Labor Statistics (BLS 2023) predicted that between 2022 and 2032, there is an anticipated 10 percent increase in psychiatric technician jobs and an 5 percent increase in aides jobs nationally.
-These fields are expected to add 12,000 and 1,600 jobs, respectively, over that decade-long period.
+The Bureau of Labor Statistics (BLS 2024) predicted that between 2022 and 2032, there is an anticipated 17 percent increase in psychiatric technician jobs and a 13 percent increase in aide jobs nationally.
+These fields are expected to add 21,300 and 300 jobs, respectively, over that decade-long period.

 Continue reading to learn how to enter this field, including top programs of study, types of degrees earned, and certification and licensing requirements.